Visa policy of New Zealand

-Both citizens and permanent residents of Australia are deemed to hold resident status in New Zealand upon arrival under the Trans-Tasman travel arrangement.
+Both Australian citizens travelling on a Valid Australian Passport and permanent residents of Australia that present a valid Permanent Visa or Resident Return Visa are deemed to hold resident status in New Zealand upon arrival under the Trans-Tasman travel arrangement.

 Visitors must hold passports that are valid for at least 3 months beyond the period of intended stay.
 Visitors are required to hold proof of sufficient funds to cover their stay: NZD 1,000 per person per month of stay or NZD 400 if accommodation has been prepaid.
 Visitors are required to hold documents required for their next destination.

-New Zealand issues eVisas to nationals of visa waiver countries and China.
-Applications for student, work, and visitor visas can be lodged online.

-Overview

-Any person who is not a New Zealand citizen may only travel to New Zealand if holding a valid visa or is a person to whom a visa waiver applies.

-While there are many different categories of visa, they can be fundamentally broken down into three classes: